 Many researchers outside of the Western Cape have also provided their details to be listed.
 To promote national and international collaboration, those entries have been retained.
 The diagrams at the end of this page provide an indication of the distribution of entries in terms of type, location and focus areas in 2017/18 and 2018/19 respectively.

 How to access and use the database

 Download the ReDGE database here.

-The INSTRUCTIONS sheet explains how to search for particular information on the ReDGE sheet that contains the database. (e.g. how to search for researchers with particular focus areas, from particular institutions etc.).
+The INSTRUCTIONS sheet explains how to search for particular information on the ReDGE sheets that constitute the database. (e.g. how to search for researchers with particular focus areas, from particular institutions etc.).

 How to correct errors in the database

 For any errors that need to be corrected, including to be removed from the list, contact the GreenCape communications team here.

 How to be added to the database

 If you would like to add your details to this database, you are encouraged to please contact us.

 We would welcome feedback on the current ReDGE database to gauge how useful it is to stakeholders in government, industry and academia, as well as to improve the database in the future (e.g. in terms of content, usability etc.).